 • Note that chia seeds will absorb moisture so if you do want more of a runny texture, I advise adding 2 parts plant-based milk to 1 part chia seeds to compensate.

-• You can use any kind of plant-based milk in this recipe!
+• You can use any kind of plant-based milk in this mixed berry overnight oats!

 • Do not swap the rolled oats with quick-cooking or instant oats.
 The texture will be different.
 With quick-cooking or instant oats, they will turn out mushy.